FBI Probing Why Some U.S. Tourists Have Died Mysteriously In The Dominican Republic

 "To date, there are no indications of any correlation between these two unfortunate incidents," according to the hotel's statement.

-Since then, family members of other Americans who have died under similar circumstances over the past year have become public.
+Since then, family members of other Americans who have died under similar circumstances over the past year have gone public.

 Yvette Monique Sport, 51, of Pennsylvania, died last June at a Bahia Principe hotel after she drank a beverage from the hotel's minibar, her family told NBC10.